bsteinworth/Steinworth_CnidarianHox/phylotocol.md

 ```

 We will remove from the resulting alignment any sequences with more than 5 gaps (8.3%)
+Cassiopea sequences with more than 5 gaps will be replaced with the completed sequence which we have cloned.

 #### 2.2 Run ML tree